 This step is used for self-monitoring and self-evaluation.
 Children reflect upon the results of their choices and consider behavioral alternatives when needed.

-Based on the work of Dr. George Batsche; Adapted by Jerry McMullen, Ph.D.
+Based on the work of Dr. George Batsche

 BEHAVIOR GUIDELINES

 All five schools hold discipline expectations for students, which are consistent among all staff members regardless of the location or grade level in the building.
 A primary goal of the school is to nurture the concept of self-discipline and respect for others.
 The following guidelines are to be reviewed by students and their parents annually at the beginning of school and referenced frequently throughout the year: